HusamKhater/Web-App/README.md

 Client side implemented using HTML, CSS, Bootstrap and Angular for user interaction.

 Server side implementer using Apache tomcat.

 Apache derby DataBase.

+Client side project exist in the Client branch.
+Server side project exist in the Server branch.

 For any information, feel free to ask me.